ga4gh/refget/docs/seqcol.md

 This is the way all the minimal attributes (names, lengths, and sequences) should behave.
 But custom attributes MAY diverge from this approach by defining their own encoding procedure that defines how the level 1 digest is computed from the level 2 representation.
 For example, in the list of recommended ancillary attributes, `name_length_pairs` does not define a custom procedure for encoding, so this would follow the default procedure.
-An alternative custom attribute, though, MAY specify how this encoding procedure happens.
+An alternative custom attribute, though, MAY specify how this encoding procedure happens, as for example, the recommended `sorted_name_length_pairs` attribute does.